SocialismTools/socialism.tools/source/content/Chapter-in-a-box, four years later.md

 **But** all the alternatives to Docs don’t stop the state from sending you a letter demanding your data or breaking down your door to get it or tossing you in a cage.
 If you get to the point where the FBI is after you, _you are in very deep shit_ and I’m not convinced your choice of collaboration software will be the make-or-break change in your life.
 If you intend to do any cool, fun crimes, _do not ever talk about them on the computer._

 Also, think about what is more likely: you become Edward Snowden 2, or you misconfigure a setting on your self-hosted document cloud setup and get hit with ransomware or something.
-From the smallest companies to the biggest megacorps, everyone is always getting bit with infosec issues because it’s very, very easy to fuck up.
+From the smallest companies to the biggest mega corps, everyone is always getting bit with infosec issues because it’s very, very easy to fuck up.